Chapter 12 : Fortune Takes a Holiday

 It was Roger.

 Oliver noticed him as soon as she did and he visibly tensed.
 Rona grasped his wrist as a precaution; the last thing she wanted was a Great Hall showdown, part two.
 She puzzled through what the scene would look through Roger's eyes.
 Supposedly, she was spying on Oliver, who was still none the wiser.
-She had told Roger to stay out of her way and act indifferent if he ever ran into them.
+She had told Roger to stay out of her way to make the act easier.

 But Roger wasn't doing either as he stood in the doorway with his fists clenched and anger clear in his taut expression.
 "Rona," he said, voice straining to keep level.
 "I need to talk to you.
 Privately."

 Her anger flared, but panic quickly took over.
 There was no good ending to this.
-She told herself to keep calm.
 Before she moved to leave, she squeezed Oliver's wrist.
 "Don't follow," she whispered.

 "I don't know what you're talking about."